 - Add the flour blend, almond flour, xanthan gum if using, baking powder, baking soda, cinnamon, salt, nutmeg and cloves to a large bowl and whisk to combine.

-- Add the sugar, eggs, buttermilk, vanilla and reduced cider and whisk until smooth.
+- Add the sugar, eggs, buttermilk, vanilla, melted butter and reduced cider and whisk until smooth.

 - Pour the mixture into a large zip-top bag and snip about ½ inch off one corner.
 Carefully pipe mixture into your prepared doughnut pan, filling each well about 3/4 full.